Company CEO jailed 2 weeks for assaulting taxi driver

 Mr Rajadorai stopped the taxi in Stevens Road and Alvee alighted.

-The court heard that the cabby then asked the younger man's girlfriend where she came from and the woman replied that she came from Bangladesh.
+The court heard that the cabby then asked Alvee's girlfriend where she came from and the woman replied that she came from Bangladesh.

 Mr Rajadorai then said: "Oh, you are from Bangladesh."

 The woman was offended by his comment and told Alvee about it, said APP Goh.
-An argument ensued between the two men, with Alvee accusing Mr Rajadorai of being racist.
+An argument ensued between the two men.

-The older man said that "it was not right to urinate along the side of the road", but he continued driving the couple to the hotel.

-Alvee argued with the cabby again before throwing the fare at the older man.

-The younger man then alighted and walked away with the woman after abusing the cabby with vulgar language.
+Alvee then alighted and walked away with his girlfriend after abusing the cabby with vulgar language.

 The court heard that Alvee returned soon after and shouted aggressively at Mr Rajadorai.